iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-More elegant way to do the same:
+A more elegant way to do the same:

 ```typescript
 const posts = await connection.getRepository(Post)